Girl names starting with V are having a moment.

 Regal Victoria brings to mind the long-reigning, era-defining queen.
 Previous generations probably thought of her as dour and aged, a joyless widow.
 But a recent re-telling of her story gave us Jenna Coleman as a very young Victoria, newly ascended to the throne and newlywed to the man she loved passionately.
 Couple that with a great meaning – victory – and a stylish sound.
 No surprise Victoria has become a favorite with parents.

 Violet presents a contradiction.
 For ages, this dramatic purple flower was a “shrinking” Violet – painfully shy.
 But that doesn’t vibe with the sound or the flower’s beauty.
 Parents started to rediscover this ecovintage favorite from the early twentieth century.
-Then along came the Dowager Countess of Grantham on Downton Abbey, and this already-rising name returned to the US Top 100.
+Then along came the Dowager Countess of Grantham on Downton Abbey as well as the second Incredibles movie featuring shy-but-heroic teenager Violet Parr, and this already-rising name returned to the US Top 100.

 A successor to Isabella, count Valentina among the romance language names with big, bold sounds.
 Like fellow V-name Victoria, Valentina also has a great meaning: strong, from the Latin valens.
 Saint Valentine layers on a sort of sentimental feeling, but Valentina’s sound is different enough that it works for daughters born on February 14th … or any of the other 364 days a year.